kike49/react_dynamic_input_component/README.md

 # Dynamic input component

-This React component has been created using Vite and yarn package.
+This React component has been created using Vite and yarn package manager.

-To install dependencies and run the code:
+Run `yarn` to install dependencies first and `yarn dev` to launch the React app with the component
-`yarn`
-`yarn dev`